 However, a segment of Goldman’s transaction banking business stopped accepting higher-risk clients after the Federal Reserve warned the lender of insufficient due diligence and monitoring processes involving its partnerships with fintechs, the Financial Times reported in August, citing people familiar with the matter.
 Some employees of the transaction banking division also flagged Goldman’s tendency to minimize risks, sources told the publication at the time.

-Goldman agreed to pay $5.5 million to the Commodity Futures Trading Commission last month to settle its charges of failing to track staff mobile phone calls and for breaching an order from November 2019.
+Goldman agreed to pay the CFTC a separate $5.5 million last month for failing to track staff mobile-phone calls and for breaching an order from November 2019.